How to Start a Taxi Business in Guyana in 2026: Complete Guide

 12Scaling Your Taxi Business

-Once you've established a stronghold in one city, it's time to scale smartly.
+Once you've established a stronghold in Georgetown, it's time to scale smartly.
 Don't expand too fast without stabilizing operations.
-Next-best cities after Montevideo:
+Next-best cities after Georgetown:

 Before launching in new zones: